tnguyenswe/Merge-Sort-Visualizer/README.md

 Now the app should be running, and you can navigate to localhost:3000 on your browser.

 Here, you can make changes, to the code and see your changes live.

+# How to make changes to the app

+We're going to be using Visual Studio Code as our text editor.
+In general, most people tend to use Visual Studio Code for developing front end apps.
+So make sure to download it.

+Once you've downloaded it, navigate to the merge-sort-visualizer repo.